Functional dyspepsia: relieving indigestion by addressing root causes

 Functional dyspepsia treatment – the functional medicine approach

-Functional dyspepsia natural treatment can be very effective, safe and long lasting.
-Using evidence based methods within a holistic framework, our functional medicine dyspepsia specialists have a unique approach to all digestive conditions.
+Functional dyspepsia natural treatment can be very effective, safe and long-lasting.
+Using evidence-based methods within a holistic framework, our functional medicine practitioners have a unique approach to all digestive conditions.
 The first step involves isolating the root cause of the symptoms with detailed investigations of:

 Functional testing may help identify pathogens, parasites and infections, such as H. pylori using state-of-the-art pathology labs.
 These tests may include: